Emergency Information & Winter Closings

 In the event of an emergency the first decision is whether the students may remain at the school.
-If an evacuation is required, the students will be moved across the street to the First United Methodist Church.
+If an evacuation is required, the students will be moved to Field Park School.
 Otherwise, students will either be in the classrooms or the gym, depending on the nature of the emergency.

 The principal or designee will send a message to all after there has been sufficient time to assess the situation and communicate accurate information.

 If the nature of the emergency requires students to be picked up from school or the church, only the parent/guardian of a child may pick him/her up.
 Staff members may accept verbal approval over a phone from a parent for their child to be picked up by another parent; please remember that depending on the situation, staff members may need to address other tasks first.

 When parents or approved designees arrive to pick up their child, they will be asked to wait until their child is brought to them.
 This procedure prevents confusion and allows staff members to document that the child was picked up.

 In general, during an emergency our priority is to ensure the safety of the students, and then to contact parents in the event that they need to pick up their child.
 Please contact me if you have any questions at email@example.com or 708-246-7590.

 Dan Chick, Principal

 Several important factors are taken into consideration when the cancellation of school (or delaying the start of a school day) is in question.
 The first of these factors is, of course, travel safety due to ice and snow.
 The factors we look at with regards to ice/snow are: